AtlasOfLivingAustralia/generic-hub/README.md

 create your own custom skinned version of the Biocache webapp, then this is the project you should clone/fork as a starting point.

 ## Getting started
-First download and install [Grails](http://www.grails.org/download) (check the `application.properties` file to see which version is required).
+First download and install [Grails](http://www.grails.org/download) (Note: version **2.3.x** is currently required but check the `application.properties` file for the specific version).
 Fork this project to your local machine.

 Then try running the app with the command line: